stevedep/Netatmo_PPM_Hue/README.md

 This is usefull when you want to easily monitor the PPM level in your room so you known when you need to ventilate your room (additionally).

-You can speficy a Netatmo Station and Module to measure the PPM level, a Hue light that will colour as the PPM level changes and a motion sensor (optional) that check if anybody is present in the room, if not, that light will not change colour.
+You can speficy a Netatmo Station and Module to measure the PPM level, a Hue light that will colour as the PPM level changes and a motion sensor (optional) that checks if anybody is present in the room, if not, that light will not change colour.

 #### Target Audience
 This repository is intended for (Python) Developers who would like to use this code, or ideally, would like to contribute.